About

 Introduction

-The aging population in Canada has resulted in more than 5.6 million employees, or 35% of the workforce simultaneously managing adult/elder care responsibilities.
+In Canada, more than 5.6 million people are balancing unpaid care with paid employment, known as Carer-employees.
+This means 35% of the workforce are simultaneously managing unpaid care for older adults, as well as those aged 18+ with mental of physical disabilities, long or short term.
 Lack of workplace support can result in caregiver-employees leaving the workforce, taking early retirements, and/or missing work days – all of which reduce productivity and cause avoidable costs to employers.
-Recognizing that the aging demographic will affect all workplaces, it is incumbent upon workplaces to implement gender sensitive caregiver-friendly workplace practices, such as the implementation of the newly unveiled CSA B701-17 Carer-inclusive and accommodating organizations Standard.
+Recognizing that the aging demographic will affect all workplaces, it is incumbent upon workplaces to implement gender sensitive caregiver-friendly workplace practices, such as the implementation of the newly unveiled CSA B701:17 (R2021) Carer-inclusive and accommodating organizations Standard.
 In doing so, workplaces have the potential to enhance work-life balance, retention, autonomy and reduce health insurance costs.

 Goals

-In partnership with 12 academic researchers, 12 diverse, committed partners – representing academia (5), government (2), non-government/non-profit (4), private business/service providers (1), and labour (1), the scaling up of the CSA B701-17 Carer-inclusive and accommodating organizations Standard, which is a gender-sensitive, accessible guide for employers, human resource professionals, and a wide variety of workplaces.
+In partnership with 20+ academic researchers and 30+ diverse, committed partners – representing academia, government, non-government/non-profit, private business/service providers, labour, and the Performing Arts sector, the scaling up of the CSA B701-17 Carer-inclusive and accommodating organizations Standard, which is a gender-sensitive, accessible guide for employers, human resource professionals, and a wide variety of workplaces.
 While facilitating the realization of strong partnerships, based on respect, communication and a common interest, the proposed program of research will scale up the Standard and the many associated tools to the international level, while conducting intervention testing and economic evaluation research in specific workplaces.
 Simultaneously we will disseminate knowledge specific to the culture change needed in the workplace, while creating and mobilizing implementation tools for the Standard.
 In so doing, we will not only best capture variation across workplace sectors, but also provide the evidence-based research for scale-up of the CFWP across the country and the globe via up-take by the International Standards Organization (ISO).

 Methods